newon-nani/wordpress-theme/README.md

 ## Step 7: Create Secret Variables in Repository Settings

 DEPLOY_KEY: Create SSH keys and add id_rsa.pub key into authorized keys of a VPS server.
-Add id_rsa key as secrets in your repository settings.
+Add id_rsa key as secrets in your repository settings.<br>
-DOCKER_THEME_FOLDER: Paste the content-related paths of the Docker container.
+DOCKER_THEME_FOLDER: Paste the content-related paths of the Docker container.<br>
-SOURCE_CONTENT: Paste the path of the source files on the VPS server.
+SOURCE_CONTENT: Paste the path of the source files on the VPS server.<br>
 THEME_CONTENT: Paste the destination path on the server to transfer files.

 ## Step 8: Configure GitHub Actions